stackpath/pulumi-stackpath/sdk/python/README.md

     ```

    This will do the following:
-   - rename folders in `provider/cmd` to `pulumi-resource-foo` and `pulumi-tfgen-foo`
+   * rename folders in `provider/cmd` to `pulumi-resource-foo` and `pulumi-tfgen-foo`
-   - replace dependencies in `provider/go.mod` to reflect your repository name
+   * replace dependencies in `provider/go.mod` to reflect your repository name
-   - find and replace all instances of the boilerplate `foo` with the `NAME` of your provider.
+   * find and replace all instances of the boilerplate `stackpath` with the `NAME` of your provider.

    Note for third-party providers:
-   - Make sure to set the correct GitHub organization/username in all files referencing your provider as a dependency:
+   * Make sure to set the correct GitHub organization/username in all files referencing your provider as a dependency:
-     - `examples/go.mod`
+     * `examples/go.mod`
-     - `provider/resources.go`
+     * `provider/resources.go`
-     - `sdk/go.mod`
+     * `sdk/go.mod`
-     - `provider/cmd/pulumi-resource-foo/main.go`
+     * `provider/cmd/pulumi-resource-foo/main.go`
-     - `provider/cmd/pulumi-tfgen-foo/main.go`
+     * `provider/cmd/pulumi-tfgen-foo/main.go`

 2. Modify `README-PROVIDER.md` to include the following (we'll rename it to `README.md` toward the end of this guide):
     * Any desired build status badges.